Wingleaf Primrose-willow – Native Plant of the Day 08/23/2017

 Photo from 8/17/2013.
 Location: Riverwalk, Amnicola Marsh, Hamilton County, TN.

-More photos / info at the Hibiscus moscheutos detail page.
+More info / photos at the Ludwigia decurrens detail page.

 The “Polar Vortex” came through the Chattanooga area in mid-July, giving us a few days respite from the muggy heat that usually oppresses us in July and August.
 It would have been horrible to waste that time indoors, so my wife and I spent a little bit of time on Chattanooga’s Tennessee River Walk at one of our favorite spots, the pond at Curtain Pole Road.
 We started out chasing dragonflies, but soon that turned into much more.

 Friday was another spring-like day, so when I finished up my part-time job for the week, my wife and I took the opportunity get our cameras down to the Riverwalk in Chattanooga to see what birds we’d see.
 It was a good day; great company and a lifer for us two beginner birders – a Pie-billed Grebe that we spotted on the pond at Amnicola Marsh.

 As always, click on the pictures for a larger version.